 Hudson Valley Division Director (2020-2022)

-I received my MSW from Syracuse University and I have been a social worker for over 25 years.
-I am currently a behavior specialist/Licensed Clinical Social Worker working for individuals with intellectual and developmental delays (IDD) primarily diagnosed with Autism Spectrum Disorder.
-I have worked with individuals diagnosed with IDD and their families for over 15 years.
-Within NASW-NYS I have held many positions including Hudson Valley Division Director, Board Member At Large, and was most recently appointed Region Representative for the 2019-2020 Program Year.
+Laura Eastman received her MSW from Syracuse University and has have been a social worker for over 25 years.
+She is currently a behavior specialist/Licensed Clinical Social Worker working for individuals with intellectual and developmental delays (IDD) primarily diagnosed with Autism Spectrum Disorder.
+Laura worked with individuals diagnosed with IDD and their families for over 15 years.
+Within NASW-NYS she have held many positions including Hudson Valley Division Director, Board Member At Large, and was most recently appointed Region Representative for the 2019-2020 Program Year.

 Kat Procknal, LMSW